deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

    docker run -ti --pull=always -v $(HOME)/d8-modules:/tmp/d8-modules -v $(HOME)/module_source.yml:/tmp/module_source.yml registry.deckhouse.io/deckhouse/ce/install:v1.56.0 bash
    ```

-   Please note the volumes mounted from the host file system into the installer container: a directory into which module images will be loaded, and the ModuleSource YAML manifest, which describes the source of third-party modules.
+   Note that the directory from the host file system is mounted in the installer container.
+It will store module images and the ModuleSource YAML manifest describing the source of third-party modules.

-1. Download module images from their source registry, described as a ModuleSource resource, into a dedicated directory using the command `dhctl mirror-modules`.
+1. Pull module images from their source registry, defined as a ModuleSource resource, into a dedicated directory using the command `dhctl mirror-modules`.

-   `dhctl mirror-modules` downloads only versions of modules available in the module release channels at the time of copying.
+   `dhctl mirror-modules` pulls only versions of modules available in the module release channels at the time of copying.

-   The following command will download module images from the source described in the ModuleSource resource located in the `$HOME/module_source.yml` file:
+   The following command will pull module images from the source described in the ModuleSource resource located in the `$HOME/module_source.yml` file:

    ```shell
    dhctl mirror-modules -d /tmp/d8-modules -m /tmp/module_source.yml
    ```

-1. Optional: Copy the `dhctl` binary from the container to the directory where Deckhouse images were pulled.
+1. Optional: Copy the `dhctl` binary from the container to the directory to which Deckhouse images were pulled.

    ```shell
    cp /usr/bin/dhctl /tmp/d8-images/dhctl
    ```

-1. To continue with installation, use the `dhctl` binary you copied before OR repeat steps 1 and 2 for the Deckhouse installer on the host with access to the air-gapped registry.
+1. To continue with installation, use the `dhctl` binary you copied earlier OR repeat steps 1 and 2 for the Deckhouse installer on the host with access to the air-gapped registry.
 Make sure the directory with the pulled modules images is mounted into the container.

 1. Upload module images to the isolated registry using the `dhctl mirror-modules` command.

-   Example command for downloading images from the `/tmp/d8-modules` directory:
+   Below is an example of a command for pulling images from the `/tmp/d8-modules` directory:

    ```shell
    dhctl mirror-modules -d /tmp/d8-modules --registry="your.private.registry.com:5000/deckhouse-modules" --registry-login="<USERNAME>" --registry-password="<PASSWORD>"